HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

 Before you start
 ----------------

-Three things have to be true, and the first is the one people skip.
+Four things have to be true, and the first is the one people skip.

 **The mapped network must sit in the talwegs of the routing surface.** The criterion measures lengths along the flow paths of the DEM, so if the linework